missionpinball/missionpinball-website/_posts/2020-02-06-reformatted_examples.md

 Not writing back changes.
 Use --yes to do this.
 ```

-It will first show you what it you change but does only apply changes if you
+It will first show you what it wants to change but does only apply changes if you
 pass `--yes` to the end of the commandline.
-We recommand you to put your machine configs into a git repository.
+We recommend you to put your machine configs into a git repository.
 In case `mpf format` accidentally breaks something you can simply revert the
 file.
 Please let us know if you find any cases where it fails to parse or format your